-General Business Standard (coming for 2010) Maintain compliance with all local planning and zoning ordinances.
+General Business Standard (future) Maintain compliance with all local planning and zoning ordinances.

-In 2010 I-CARE certification will require compliance with local planning and zoning ordinances (if applicable).
+In the future I-CARE certification may require compliance with local planning and zoning ordinances (if applicable).
 City and County regulation will be documented and made available for all IAR members.